-At September 30, 2020, the Company's capital resources include cash of \$560,952, receivables of \$16,191 and a receivable for sale of a subsidiary of \$32,333.
-Given the protracted global resource sector slowdown, the Company has significantly reduced expenditures and is focusing primarily on initiatives that benefit the community and maintain the Company's presence in the Cañariaco Copper Project area.
+At December 31, 2020, the Company's capital resources include cash of \$510,627 and receivables of \$37,476.
+Given the protracted global resource sector slowdown, the Company has significantly reduced expenditures and is focusing primarily on renewing drilling permits, environmental studies, maintain the Company's presence in the Cañariaco Copper Project area and assisting the government in their initiatives that benefit the community.

 The condensed consolidated interim financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-As at September 30, 2020, the Company had incurred \$35,740,944 cumulative losses since inception.
+As at December 31, 2020, the Company had incurred \$35,974,171 cumulative losses since inception.